BRimoldi/BMW-s-Wonder-Wheel-to-Bluetooth/README.md

 ## Installation

-The device connects to the motorcycle via a 3-pin harness (typically located under the left-side tank cover), providing:
+The device connects to the motorcycle via a 3-pin harness (for the M1000R located under the left-side tank cover), providing:
 *   +12V
 *   GND
 *   LIN bus
+Note: I am using the GND and +12V also to feed the Quad Lock Wireless Charging Head.

 ## Prerequisites